FOR IMMEDIATE RELEASE (RIDGELY, MD—JANUARY 12, 2011)

-Registration is required for preschool programs.
+Pre-registration is required for preschool programs.
 The fee is $45 for members, $55 for the general public for all six classes in the series.
 Classes run from 10 to 11:15 a.m. and include a craft and a snack.
 Enrollment is limited, so early registration is recommended.
-For further information or to register, visit www.adkinsarboretum.org or call 410-634-2847, extension 0.
+For further information or to register, call 410-634-2847, extension 0.

-It’s time to start thinking about the summer garden!
-Children will learn how seeds germinate and start their own seeds in a nifty egg carton tray.
-They will also visit the Arboretum greenhouse and enjoy a picnic snack.
+It’s time to start thinking about your summer garden!
+Learn about the parts of a seed through seed dissection, start your own seeds in a nifty egg carton tray, and plant a sticker garden.
+Then visit the Arboretum greenhouse and enjoy a picnic snack.

 Adkins Arboretum is a 400-acre native garden and preserve at the headwaters of the Tuckahoe Creek in Caroline County.
 Open year round, the Arboretum offers educational programs for all ages about nature and gardening.
 Through its Campaign to Build a Green Legacy, the Arboretum will build a new LEED-certified Arboretum Center and entranceway to broaden educational offerings and research initiatives promoting best practices in conservation and land stewardship.
 For additional information about Arboretum programs, visit www.adkinsarboretum.org or call 410-634-2847, ext.
 0.